Focus and Scope

 Open Access Policy

 JRCP has an open access policy.
 The electronic version of all articles in this website can be downloaded for free in PDF format.
-Please contact email@example.com for order of printed version.
-Subscription for printed issue US$ 50/issue.

-Publication and reproduction
+Publication and Reproduction

 The publication of an article in the peer-reviewed Journal of Regional and City Planning is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

 Institut Teknologi Bandung as the publisher of Journal of Regional and City Planning takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, Institut Teknologi Bandung and Editorial Board will assist in communications with other journals and/or publishers where this is useful and
+In addition, Institut Teknologi Bandung and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

-Policies and development
+Policies and Development

 The editor-in-chief of is responsible for defining the objectives, focus and scope, setting the tone, maintaining the quality standard, and designing review, editorial and publication policies.
 The editor-in-chief may seek advices from members of the editorial advisory board in building the vision, deciding on long-term strategic issues, and leading the development of Journal of Regional and City Planning.